allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 event MilestoneStatusChanged(address recipientId, uint256 milestoneId, enum IStrategy.RecipientStatus status)
 ```

-Event for the status change of a milestone
+Emitted for the status change of a milestone.